Kevin Durant allowed to play, then removed from Nets-Raptors

 Durant exited with 9:06 left in the third quarter.
 He ended up playing 19 minutes and scored eight points.

+The first test came back inconclusive, and Durant entered the game midway through the first quarter, the first time in 867 career regular-season games he did not start.

-However, when Durant's associate returned a positive test later on, he was pulled from the game and put back into contact tracing protocols.
+However, when Durant's associate returned a positive test later on, the former NBA Most Valuable Player was pulled from the game and put back into contact tracing protocols.

 Durant tweeted "free me" after being pulled.

-ESPN reports Durant will not make the trip to Philadelphia for Saturday's game against the 76ers.

-Durant, who tested positive for the coronavirus in March, missed four games last month due to COVID-19 protocols.
+"I don't understand the whole thing where he couldn't play, then he came on the court, then they took him back," Harden said.
+"There's too much going on.
+It's kind of overwhelming.
+We're in the midst of a tough game, and these games are going to add up, especially if we're talking about playoff seeding. ...
+It's overwhelming.
+It's frustrating."

+Harden said, "(Durant) feels the same way.
+Especially with him already having it and we get tested every single day.
+He's been negative.
+So, I don't understand what the problem is.
+The game should've been postponed, I feel like.
+If we're talking about contact tracing, he was around all of us. ...
+If that was the case, we should've postponed the game."

-In his first season with Brooklyn after recovering from a torn Achilles, Durant entered the night averaging 30.8 points on 53.3 percent shooting.
+In his first season with Brooklyn after recovering from a torn Achilles tendon, Durant entered the night averaging 30.8 points on 53.3 percent shooting.
 It is Durant's second-highest scoring average, only behind his 32 points in 2013-14 for the Oklahoma City Thunder.

 --Field Level Media